teao11/School_District_Analysis/README.md

 #### 1) How is the district summary affected

-_Please note: We had rounded our % to contain no decimal points in our coursework, and the dataframe columns were slightly different in terms of column order.
-I have made the challenge dataframes consistent with this format, for ease of comparison._

 Please see below for the district summary, **before** we addressed the issues with Thomas High School 9th Grade:

 <img width="924" alt="Screen Shot 2021-05-30 at 5 28 41 PM" src="https://user-images.githubusercontent.com/46773181/120125182-7ba56e00-c16c-11eb-91cb-11c31308709b.png">